till-tietz/till-tietz/README.md

 ### Work + Interests:

 -  Bayesian Causal Inference
--  Machine Learning methods for Causal Inference from observational data without strong ignorability
+-  Machine Learning methods for Causal Inference from observational data
 -  Trying to tackle problems related to selection bias and m-graph learning
 -  Developing and maintining R-Packages
 -  Doing more work in C++ and Python these days